-Non-critical item errors as warnings

-This option returns a warning status for a function which failed on an item that is not critical for load testing, such as an automatically downloaded image that failed to load, or a Java applet that failed to start.
-This setting is primarily for advanced users who have determined that a non-critical error should fail in their environment (warning enabled by default).
+Non-critical item errors as warnings: This option returns a warning status for a function which failed on an item that is not critical for load testing, such as an image or Java applet that failed to download.
+This option is enabled by default.
+If you want a certain warning to be considered an error and fail your test, you can disable this option.
 You can set a content-type to be critical by adding it to the list of Non-Resources.
-For more information, see the "Specifying Non-Resource Content Types," on page 448.
+For more information, see the "Specifying Non-Resource Content Types," on page 475.